Last updated: 2025-07-11

 counts <- as(counts, "CsparseMatrix")

-Remove outliers in terms of total UMI count and very few expressed genes:
+Remove cells in terms (i) total UMI count and (ii) very few expressed genes:

 x <- rowSums(counts > 0)